 We are open 365 days a year, 24/7!
 Holidays are our busiest time and usually require a pre-paid reservation.

 We love puppies!
 Currently your puppy must be 4 months or older to visit.

 Yes, AlphaDog Lodging prefers that your dog stay on their regular diet.
 Please label the container/bag with name and feeding directions.
 You also have the option of your dog being fed our house food however; dry Kirkland lamb and rice kibble.

 We are happy to give your dog their necessary medication!
 Please label it and give us explicit directions.
 However, we are not a medical facility and are not equipped to give shots or administer any complex medical treatment.
 We do however have a partnership with Camino Alto Veterinary Hospital in case those kinds of emergencies arise.

 In House Specifics

 At the moment, we unfortunately do not, but we do post pictures on our Instagram as well as send out pictures to those who sign up for our “Pupdates” service.
 If you do choose to sign up, you receive pictures of your dog while they board with us.
 You can either sign up for this on the sheet posted in the lobby or send an email to firstname.lastname@example.org with both your dog’s name as well as yours.

 We have 3 kennel buildings and a crate room, but for any dogs that have a difficult time being away there’s a few spots on the bed with the overnight staff!

 Our kennels have runs attached so the dogs can go to the bathroom and roam a bit before lights out.
-The building itself has AC, each kennel has a bed, water, and if you bring anything along those join in too (blankets, plushies, etc.).
+Each kennel has a bed, water, and if you bring anything along those join in too (blankets, plushies, etc.).
 Our crate room has various sizes and types, as well as the ones provided by owners for their specific dogs.
-Each crate has a bed, the room has AC, and again any belongings that came with the pup.
+Each crate has a bed, the room has standing fans and again any belongings that came with the pup.